 Simon has published extensively on issues related to democracy, participation, accountability and transparency.

+Simon is the Programme Director for the Sciencewise Programme, a member of the Nuffield Council on Bioethics and a Fellow of WWF UK.
 He was a trustee and member of Council for Voluntary Services Overseas from 1997-2007, and a Trustee and Chair of Democratic Audit, 2008-2014.

 Simon was Director of Involve from 2009 - 2017.
-Before moving to Involve Simon was a Research Fellow at ODI from 2006 – 2009.
+Before moving to Involve, he was a Research Fellow at ODI from 2006 – 2009.
 His interests included stakeholder engagement in the reform of the international aid delivery system and the effectiveness of development finance.
 Prior to this he was the Executive Director of the One World Trust from 1999 – 2005 where he initiated and oversaw the development of the influential Global Accountability Index.
 Simon has taught English in Namibia and science in Zimbabwe, and was an election monitor in Bosnia Herzegovina after the Dayton Agreement.

 Simon has a BA in Natural Sciences and a PGCE from Cambridge University, and an MSc in Development Studies from SOAS.